-Or are you a Change Artist and feel ready to make a conscious choice to embrace your need for constant change?
+Or are you a Change Artist and ready for your next challenge?

 *Po Bronson, in his book 'What should I do with my life?', describes a ‘Change Artist’ as someone who chooses to jump around.
 Someone whose only constant is wanderlust and a need to stay in motion.

 Are you fed up of feeling restless?
 Do you want to find out what comes next for you?